ValeevGroup/tiledarray/INSTALL.md

 VECTOR_ALIGNMENT controls the alignment of Tensor data, and CACHE_LINE_SIZE controls the size of automatic loop unrolling for tensor operations.
-TiledArray does not currently use explicit vector instructions (i.e. intrensics), but the code is written in such a way that compilers can more easily autovectorize the operations when supported.
+TiledArray does not currently use explicit vector instructions (i.e. intrinsics), but the code is written in such a way that compilers can more easily autovectorize the operations when supported.
 In a future version, explicit vectorization support may be added.